Information for Applicants

 The LeBonheur Children's Hospital has 350 beds and the St. Jude's Cancer and Pediatric Hospital has greater than 300 beds, as well as being a state-of-the-art research facility.

-The urology department has 5 full-time faculty members.
+The urology department has 3 full-time adult urology faculty members and 3 full-time pediatric urology faculty members.
 Dr. Robert Wake is Chairman and Program Director.
-The remainder of the faculty, with the exception of three full-time pediatric urologists, are involved in adult urology with special interests in uro-oncology, laparoscopic and endourology, female urology, neurourology, erectile dysfunction and infertility.
+The adult urology faculty are involved with special interests in uro-oncology, laparoscopic and endourology, female urology, neurourology, erectile dysfunction and infertility.
 All urologic sub-specialties are covered.
 Residents are certified for lithotripsy, laparoscopic urology, endourology, various types of laser surgery, as well as all other aspects of training at the completion of this program.

 All aspects of urological surgery are available in sufficient volume to provide excellent training.
 In fact, in the majority of index cases, we exceed the 90th percentile.
 Staff supervision is provided in all of the rotations.
 However, the residents actually perform the cases in over 90% of the surgical procedures performed at the various institutions, particularly at the VA Hospital, the Methodist University Hospital and The Med.